Veyza/dudi-heliocentric/README.md

 == Prerequisites

-To compile and run DUDI, the following is required:
+To compile and run DUDI-heliocentric, the following is required:
 * gfortran - Fortran compiler

 For generating plots from the example applications described in this README, the following additional software is needed:
 * Python3, NumPy, and Matplotlib
-Note: If these are not installed, DUDI will still produce results, but the plot will not be generated.
+Note: If these are not installed, DUDI-heliocentric will still produce results, but the plot will not be generated.

 == License